Serotype: Bacteria

+The LPS (O) and capsule (K) antigens are themselves important pathogenicity factors.

+Some antigens are invariant among a taxonomic group.
+Presence of these antigens would not be useful for classification lower than the species level, but may inform identification.
+One example is the enterobacterial common antigen (ECA), universal to all Enterobacterales.

+E. coli

+E. coli have 187 possible O antigens (6 later removed from list, 3 actually producing no LPS), 53 H antigens, and at least 72 K antigens.
+Among these three, the O antigen has the best correlation with lineages; as a result, the O antigen is used to define the "serogroup" and is also used to define strains in taxonomy and epidemiology.

+Shigella

+Shigella are only classified by their O antigen, as they are non-motile and produce no flagella.
+Across the four "species", there are 15 + 11 + 20 + 2 = 48 serotypes.
+Some of these O antigens have equivalents in E. coli, which also cladistically include Shigella.

-Serotyping of Salmonella
+Salmonella

 The Kauffman–White classification scheme is the basis for naming the manifold serovars of Salmonella.
 To date, more than 2600 different serotypes have been identified.
 A Salmonella serotype is determined by the unique combination of reactions of cell surface antigens.
-The "O" antigen is determined by the outermost portion of the lipopolysaccharide and the "H" antigen is based on the flagellar (protein) antigens.
+For Salmonella, the O and H antigens are used.

 There are two species of Salmonella: Salmonella bongori and Salmonella enterica.
 Salmonella enterica can be subdivided into six subspecies.

 The process to identify the serovar of the bacterium consists of finding the formula of surface antigens which represent the variations of the bacteria.
 The traditional method for determining the antigen formula is agglutination reactions on slides.
 The agglutination between the antigen and the antibody is made with a specific antisera, which reacts with the antigen to produce a mass.
 The antigen O is tested with a bacterial suspension from an agar plate, whereas the antigen H is tested with a bacterial suspension from a broth culture.
 The scheme classifies the serovar depending on its antigen formula obtained via the agglutination reactions.
 Additional serotyping methods and alternative subtyping methodologies have been reviewed by Wattiau et al.

+Streptococcus

+Streptococcus pneumoniae has 93 capsular serotypes.
+91 of these serotypes use the Wzy enzyme pathway.
+The Wzy pathway is used by almost all gram-positive bacteria, by lactococci and streptococci (exopolysacchide), and is also responsible for group 1 and 4 Gram-negative capsules.

+Viruses

+Other organisms

+Many other organisms can be classified using recognition by antibodies.